etnichols/etnichols.github.io/pages/2017-06-30-Quotebook-Tutorial/index.md

 Once you have Node and npm installed, we're ready to get started.

-Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate project is the de facto standard for starting new React SPA projects.
+Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate project is a convenient way to start new React SPA projects.
 It takes care of a lot of the grunt work that comes with setting up a React app.
 Read more about it [here](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) if you are interested.

 Now from the command line, install the create-react-app npm package globally: